Love in a Time of Rainbows – a bit of history about the Pride (LGBTQ+) Flag

-Rodney Wilson, an American high school teacher, started LGBTQ+ History Month in 1994.
+American high school teacher Rodney Wilson started LGBTQ+ History Month in 1994.
 While teaching about the Holocaust, Wilson revealed to his class that he was gay and shared with them that this was something he could have been killed for at that time.

 The best-known Pride Flag is the six-colour version – though the new official version includes more colours representing race and gender equity.
 The meaning of its colours is largely recognised as red for life, orange for healing, yellow for sunlight, green for nature, blue for harmony and purple for spirit.

 Today, we fly the flag as a sign of inclusion and welcome for a broader community.
-The modern flag also recognises asexual, transexual and gender non-binary people along with lesbian, gay and bisexual people.
+The modern flag also recognises asexual, transsexual and gender non-binary people and lesbian, gay and bisexual people.
 As an image, it tries to remind us of not only the diversity of sexual orientation but also of the diversity of human beings and their characteristics as a whole.

 Mandela also said: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart“.